emirhandemir922/Visible-Light-Communication/README.md

 # Visible-Light-Communication

-A simple project for sending image via light with using two Arduino Uno's
+An embedded systems project for sending image via light with using two Arduino Uno's